tamariam/restaurant-Tamariam/README.md

 6. Click **Select Region**.
 7. Select a data center near you.
 8. Click **Review**, make sure that all details are correct and then click "Create instance".
-9.Once created, click on the new database name, where you can view the database URL and Password.
+9. Once created, click on the new database name, where you can view the database URL and Password.

-## Cloudinary Api
+### Cloudinary Api

 [Cloudinary](https://cloudinary.com/) is used in this project to store media assets.

 Follow these steps to  create Cloudinary Api Key :

 1. Login/sign up to Cloudinary.
-2.On your Cloudinary  dashboard to view the **API Environment Variable**.
+2. On your Cloudinary  dashboard to view the **API Environment Variable**.

 ### Cloning the Repository